Skip to content

 System Rules

-Rules travel with the data, not in a global system prompt:
+Travel with the data, not in a global prompt.
+Context-aware — adapt to user role, tenant, locale.

 Context-Aware Rules